 Located steps from the city’s historic Plaza, this luxurious boutique hotel blends Southwestern style with five- star service.
 The 58 rooms and suites have flat-screen televisions, Wi-Fi, and fireplaces.
 The inn’s elegant décor features local textiles and paintings.
 Amenities at the hotel include a restaurant that serves cuisine inspired by Santa Fe’s culture, a bar and lounge, and a fitness center.

-When you make a new reservation on this program, your payments will be fully refundable until 60 days prior to departure.
+When you book this enriching trip, your reservation deposit will be 100% refundable until final payment is due, at 60 days prior to the departure.*

 Arrive independently into Albuquerque International Airport by early afternoon and join a group transfer to Santa Fe.
 Enjoy a welcome reception and dinner tonight at a special venue.